Understanding The DOM: How Browsers Show Content On-Screen

 This is all to say, unless you have a really good reason for using role rather than an appropriate tag, stick with the related tag.
 Just as any other form of engineering, properly employing HTML requires nuance and logic to be deployed at the hand of the implementing developer.

-Element Metadata
+Element metadata

 If you've ever written a website that had back-and-forth communication between HTML and JavaScript, you're likely aware that you can access DOM elements from JavaScript: modifying, reading, and creating them to your heart's content.